 Kim spent over twenty years as a Registered Nurse and has developed a very unique way of connecting with people.
-For decades, her friendly and intuitive nature has attracted all sorts of people in need of an understanding and supportive ear to listen to their stories.
+For decades, her friendly and intuitive nature has attracted many people in need of an understanding and supportive ear to listen to their stories.
 Kim has complemented her nursing skills by completing a number of qualifications in a range of therapies, including Bowen.

-Kim has had to endure a tragedy that no parent ever expects to go through.
-To her credit, she has worked very hard to recover emotionally from her son’s passing as best she can.
-She engaged the support of a counsellor and an intuitive healer, the latter who’s methods worked extremely well in helping Kim cope.
+Kim has endured a tragedy that no parent ever expects happen.
+To her credit, she has worked very hard to navigate the emotional devastation that resulted from her son’s passing.
+Kim engaged the support of a counsellor and an intuitive healer, the latter who’s methods worked extremely well in helping her cope.
 Kim will never get over what has occurred, however she is determined to move forward with her life and dedicate herself to helping young people, parents and families in similar circumstances.
 Kim is passionate about honouring her son’s legacy and vision by ensuring HISKA provides effective assistance not only to kids, but to all people in rural communities needing support for a range of issues, especially suicide.

 Kim is keen to speak out about suicide and her personal mission is to tell her story of a mother’s heartbreak, talk about Zac’s life and how she coped following his death.
 She hopes her story will help other parents and family members find strength while working through the many stages involved with losing their loved one.

 Matt is Zac’s step-father and has been involved in his life since he was eight years old.
 Matt of course struggled following Zac’s suicide.
 While he had to find a way to work through his own shock and grief, he also needed to stay strong to support Kim.
 After seeing a number of counsellors, he finally found one that was of great help.